CKSci Unit 6: Natural Selection and Common Ancestry

-Focus: In this unit, students investigate the phenomenon of the similarities among organisms that seem to be related and ask questions about how these organisms are the same and different from fossils that have similar structures.
+In this unit, students investigate the phenomenon of similarities among organisms that seem to be related and ask questions about how these organisms are the same and different from fossils that have similar structures.
 What can explain the interconnectedness of these organisms?
-The subtitle of this unit is How could living things today be connected to the things that lived long ago?
-Starting with an examination of extant and fossil penguins, student undertake the process of seeing both morphological similarities and differences.
-Then by examining horses and horseshoe crabs, students expand their understanding of connections between things that lived in the past and those that are living now.
-Step by step students develop a model that might explain how organisms change over time.
+The subtitle of this unit is How could living things today be connected to things that lived long ago?
+Starting with an examination of extant and fossil penguins, students observe morphological similarities and differences.
+Then, by examining horses and horseshoe crabs, students expand their understanding of connections between things that lived in the past and those that are living now.
+Step by step, students develop a model that might explain how organisms change over time.
 They examine the possible role of environment as they develop models of natural selection and possible common ancestry.
-This unit allows students to observe the phenomenon of a force acting through a distance in detail and then spend time working with classmates to analyze the shared experience, formulate new questions, and developing new strategies for answering them.
+This unit allows students to observe the phenomena of a force acting through a distance in detail and then spend time working with classmates to analyze their shared experience, formulate new questions, and develop new strategies for answering them.
 Students explore concepts that include the following:

 - Why are there similarities and differences in the body structures of modern and ancient penguins?